ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ### Bypassing Type-Safety

-OCaml provides a mean to bypass its own type safety.
+OCaml provides means to bypass its type safety.
 Don't use it.
-Here is how to shoot in one's own feet:
+Here is how to shoot oneself in the foot:

 ```shell
 > echo "(Obj.magic () : int array).(0)" > foo.ml